kootenpv/sky/README.md

 ### Run a Demo locally

-Run 'sky view' to see the news viewer capabilities.
+Run 'python 3 /path/to/sky/sky/view/view.py' to see the news viewer capabilities at `localhost:7900`.
 Enter a URL (and possibly other parameters) and see the results after clicking "OK".

 ### Scheduling

 When using well defined crawling boundaries, recrawling can be done frequently, as it does not burden the targeted domain.

 Use this to update all the existing crawls:

-    cs.run_all()
+    crawler_service.run_all()

 Use a cronjob to automate running a scheduling script, e.g. daily (perhaps more implementation is to follow).